vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 Besides the binary here, download the files in the "data" folder: config.json (template), index.html, style.css.

+## revision MB120

+### Major improvements

+Support T-Beam v1.2 with AXP2101 (as well as the older v1.2 with AXP192).

+## revision MB111

+### Major improvements

+Fixed: WiFi not starting when no config file loaded.

+## revision MB110

+### Major improvements

+Handling of packets air-relayed by SoftRF.

 ## revision MB108

 ### Major improvements